 We cannot assure the completion of our integration efforts will be successful.
 Our acquisition of OfficeMax, Inc., in December 2003, required the integration and coordination of our existing contract stationer operations with the retail operations of the acquired company.
-We have not completed the expensive, may disrupt our day-to-day business activities and may not result in the full benefits that we expect.
+We have not completed the integration of these operations.
+Integrating and coordinating these operations has involved complex operational and personnel-related challenges.
+This process will continue to be time-consuming and expensive, may disrupt our day-to-day business activities and may not result in the full benefits that we expect.
 The difficulties, costs and delays that we could still encounter include unanticipated issues in integrating information, communications and other systems; the loss of customers; unanticipated incompatibility of purchasing, logistics, marketing, and administration methods; and unanticipated costs of terminating or relocating facilities and operations.
 There may also be negative effects associated with employee morale and performance because of job changes and reassignments.